-I came across an amazing old book about culture and manners this weekend, and I found the tutorial on how to act when meeting the President especially interesting.
+I came across an amazing old book about culture and manners recently, and I found the tutorial on how to act when meeting the President especially interesting.

 It is customary for the President to give several state dinners and official receptions during each session of Congress.
 Besides these, there are also general receptions, at which time the White House is open to the public and any citizen of the United States has the recognized right of paying his respects to the President.

 On the days appointed for the regular “levees” the doors of the White House are thrown open, and the world is indiscriminately invited to enter them.
 No special dress is required to make one’s appearance at this republican court, but every one dresses according to his or her own taste or fancy.
 The fashionable carriage or walking-dress is seen side by side with the uncouth homespun of the back-woodsman and his wife.

 Nor are there any forms or ceremonies to be complied with to gain admittance to the presidential presence.
 You enter, an official announces you, and you proceed directly to the President and his wife and pay your respects.
 They exchange a few words with you, and then you pass on, to make room for the throng that is pressing behind you.
 You may loiter about the rooms for a short time, chatting with acquaintances or watching the shifting panorama of faces, and then go quietly out, and the levee is ended for you.